Kinecho/cactus/README.md

 Once the pre-deployment step is completed, all the contents of the `/public` directory are uploaded to firebase and your changes will be live.

+### Deployment Build Script
+There is a special webpack config file called `webpack.deploy.config.js` that reads the environment variable `GCLOUD_PROJECT`, which the firebase CLI provides at runtime for the current project (usually set with the `-P` flag, or uses the default foudn in `.firebaserc`).
+The webpack script then checks if the projectID is equal to prod or stage, and returns the appropriate webpack config (`webpack.config.prod` or `webpack.config.stage`).
+If the environment flag `GCLOUD_PROJECT` is not present at runtime, the program crashes.

+If you want to test the build script for stage or prod manually, you can run `npm run predeploy:stage` or `npm predeploy:prod` to force the projectID environment variable.

 ## Analytics